kachki/Tabtune/README.md

 # TabTune Chrome Extension

-A Chrome extension that allows you to control and sync audio volume across all browser tabs with audio or video elements.
+TabTune is a powerful Chrome extension that gives you full control over audio and video playback across all your browser tabs.
+With an intuitive interface, you can independently adjust the volume, mute, pause, or remove any tab with media, and switch between light and dark modes for a comfortable experience.

 ## Features

-- Control volume of audio/video elements in the current tab
-- Sync volume across all open tabs
-- Simple and intuitive interface
-- Works with any website that has audio or video content
+- **Independent Volume Control:** Adjust the volume for each tab with audio or video content.
+- **Mute/Unmute Tabs:** Instantly mute or unmute any tab.
+- **Pause/Play Tabs:** Pause or resume playback in any tab.
+- **Remove Tabs from View:** Temporarily hide tabs from the TabTune interface (restore with Refresh).
+- **Persistent State:** Removed tabs stay hidden until you choose to refresh.
+- **Dark Mode:** Toggle between light and dark themes with a single click.
+- **Modern, Responsive UI:** Clean, user-friendly popup with smooth controls and visual feedback.

+## Tech Stack

+- **JavaScript (ES6+)** — Core logic and Chrome extension APIs
+- **HTML5** — Popup and extension structure
+- **CSS3** — Modern, responsive, and dark mode styling
+- **Chrome Extension Manifest V3** — Secure, performant extension architecture
+- **Chrome APIs:**
+  - `chrome.tabs`, `chrome.scripting`, `chrome.storage`, `chrome.runtime`

 ## Installation

-1. Download or clone this repository
+1. Download or clone this repository.
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`.
-3. Enable "Developer mode" in the top right corner
+3. Enable "Developer mode" in the top right corner.
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension directory.
-5. The TabTune extension should now be installed and visible in your Chrome toolbar
+5. TabTune will appear in your Chrome toolbar.

 ## Usage

-1. Click the TabTune icon in your Chrome toolbar to open the popup
+1. Click the TabTune icon in your Chrome toolbar to open the popup.
-2. Use the volume slider to adjust the volume of audio/video elements in the current tab
+2. Adjust the volume slider for any tab with audio/video.
-3. Click "Sync All Tabs" to apply the current volume level to all open tabs with audio/video content
+3. Use the **Mute**, **Pause**, or **Remove** controls as needed.
+4. Click **Refresh** at the bottom to restore removed tabs.
+5. Toggle dark mode with the sun/moon icon in the header.

 ## Development

-The extension is built using Chrome Extension Manifest V3 and includes:
+TabTune is organized for easy development and customization:

-- `manifest.json`: Extension configuration
+- `manifest.json` — Extension configuration and permissions
-- `popup.html/js`: User interface
+- `popup.html` / `popup.js` — User interface and logic
-- `content.js`: Handles volume control on individual pages
-- `background.js`: Manages communication between tabs
+- `content.js` — Injected into tabs to control media elements
+- `background.js` — Handles tab state, messaging, and storage
-- `styles.css`: Popup styling
+- `styles.css` — All popup and dark mode styling
+- `icons/` — Extension icons (add your own 128x128 PNG if needed)

+## Notes

+- TabTune works on any website with audio or video elements, except for Chrome system pages (e.g., chrome:// URLs).
+-Adjusting overall device volume can increase the maximum threshold.

-## Note
+## Demo

-You'll need to add an icon file at `icons/icon128.png` before loading the extension.
-You can use any 128x128 PNG image as a placeholder.